-There are a few things to look out for while you’re breastfeeding:
+A couple of things to watch out for while you’re breastfeeding:

-- Alcohol – this can pass into your breast milk, so it’s best to avoid it.
+- Alcohol – this can pass into your breast milk, so it’s best to avoid it for now.

 - Caffeine – this can affect your baby's feeding, sleeping and digestion.
 Limit your intake for now or choose decaffienated versions of your favourite hot drinks.
 Breastfeeding women should limit their caffiene intake to a maximum of 300mg per day.
 This is roughly equivalent to one large long black, or 3 cappucinos, or 4 cups of plunger coffee, or 6 cups of instant coffee, or 6 cups of tea, or 400g plain chocolate.